Belarusian involvement in the Russo-Ukrainian war (2022–present): Opposition

-Exiled Belarusian opposition leader Sviatlana Tsikhanouskaya condemned Lukashenko for participating in the invasion.
+Exiled Belarusian opposition leader Sviatlana Tsikhanouskaya accused Lukashenko of participating in a "treacherous act of aggression" and added that his regime fully shared responsibility for the actions of Russia, while another opposition politician, Anatoly Lebedko, accused him of ″selling the country's sovereignty piecemeal to Putin in exchange for his political and military support″.
 Belarusian opposition journalists claimed that the actions of the Belarusian government could be treated as aggression according to article 3 (section "f") of the United Nations General Assembly Resolution 3314 ("The action of a State in allowing its territory, which it has placed at the disposal of another State, to be used by that other State for perpetration an act of aggression against a third State [...] ... qualify as an act of aggression").
 Protests against the invasion were held in cities across Belarus on 27 February, the day of voting on the changes to the Belarusian constitution, during which 800 people were detained, according to Ministry of Internal Affairs of Belarus.

-Belarusian activists disrupted work of the Belarusian Railway (transports Russian military trains) destroying two control points of semaphore signals and railroad switches, organizing a short circuit of the signaling system near Mahilioŭ.
-Ministry of internal affairs of Belarus called these acts "terrorist attacks" and accused opposition figures Sviatlana Tsikhanouskaya and Pavel Latushko of inspiring them.
+Following the invasion, Belarusian activists disrupted work of the Belarusian Railway, which transported Russian military trains, destroying two control points of semaphore signals and railroad switches, organizing a short circuit of the signaling system near Mahilioŭ, starting a ″rail war″ Ministry of internal affairs of Belarus called these acts "terrorist attacks" and accused opposition figures Sviatlana Tsikhanouskaya and Pavel Latushko of inspiring them.
 On 2 March, hacktivists damaged network infrastructure of the Belarusian Railway.
 On 3 March The Jerusalem Post reported that the General prosecutor had opened an investigation on sabotage.

+The authorities accused them of terrorism and in February 2024 sentenced 13 people to a total of almost 200 years in prison.
+The Belarusian cyber-partisans, an opposition group founded during the 2020–2021 Belarusian protests, conducted cyber attacks against the Belarusian rail network, the Belarusian KGB, and the Russian flag carrier, Aeroflot.

+On the third anniversary of the invasion, the Belarusian Human Rights Center Viasna reported that 209 people were sentenced by Belarusian courts.
+The convictions included: 41 for donating to Belarusians fighting in the war; 30 for sharing photos and videos of Russian military equipment; 35 for treason; 24 for terrorism; and 93 for support or creation of an "extremist" group.
+A year earlier, the center reported that Belarusian authorities had arrested 1,671 people since the start of the invasion, among them 1,500 in the first one and a half months of the full-scale war.